lisadean/FlatCraft/README.md

 Houses can be crafted and placed using the 'h' key using four wood from the inventory.
 The house can't be placed on harvestable wood or metal but CAN be placed on a goblin.
 Which will kill it.
-And it very satisfying.
+And it is very satisfying.
 The golins can't enter the house but will pile up patiently outside it waiting for the player.

 ![Game image](./images/readme1.png)